GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/use-landmarks/index.md

 ---

-HTML5 elements such as `main`, `nav`, and `aside` act as landmarks, or special regions on the page to which a screen reader can jump.
+HTML5 elements such as `main`, `nav`, and `aside` act as landmarks, or special regions on the page to which screen readers and other assistive technologies can jump.
 By using landmark elements,
 you can dramatically improve the navigation experience on your site for users of assistive technology.